him2him2/cpython/Doc/tutorial/controlflow.rst

     6

 Later we will see more functions that return iterables and take iterables as arguments.
-In chapter :ref:`tut-structures`, we will discuss in more detail :func:`list`.
+In chapter :ref:`tut-structures`, we will discuss :func:`list` in more detail.

 .. _tut-break: